ajgwords/geo-tech-setup/README.md

 ## thoughts
 Is flatpak a sensible choice?
 I am trying to keep the system as lightweight and simple to administer as possible and I'm not sure if this is the best way to do that.

-change machine domain name if required
+Change machine domain name if required (e.g. to gary): `sudo hostnamectl set-hostname gary`, and check with `hostnamectl`

 ## other
 A.